The aim of Catch Wrestling is to gain control over your opponent in order to:

 If neither wrestler was in a clear dominant position when the bout was stopped, both wrestlers are brought to the centre of the mat and restarted in the standing position.

-In the event of no pin or submission, the referee will make a decision based on who has been a more dominant wrestler throughout the match.
+In the event of no pin or submission, the referee will decide the winner based on who has been a more dominant wrestler throughout the match.